webrtos/bot/README.md

 ## Step 1: Create render account

 1. Go to https://render.com and create a free account.
-2. Setup an WebService using this repository https://github.com/webrtos/bot.git with:
+2. Setup the WebService using this repository https://github.com/webrtos/bot.git with:

     - Build Command: `npm i`
     - Start Command: `npm start`